 The Excel F.TEST function returns the F-Test for two supplied arrays.
 I.e. the function returns the two-tailed probability that the variances in the two supplied arrays are not significantly different.

 The F.TEST function is new to Excel 2010.
 However, this is simply a renamed version of the Ftest function, which is available in earlier versions of Excel.

-where the supplied array1 and array2 are two arrays of data values, that represent samples from two different populations.
-If the arrays contain logical values or empty cells, these are ignored by the F.Test function.
+where the supplied array1 and array2 are two arrays of data values that represent samples from two different populations.
+If the arrays contain text, logical values or empty cells, these are ignored.

 The result of the F.Test function in cell C2 is 0.954035559.

-Further examples of the Excel F.Test function can be found on the Microsoft Office website.
+Further details and examples of the Excel F.Test function are provided on the Microsoft Office website.

 If you get an error returned from the Excel F.Test Function, this is likely to be the Excel #DIV/0! error: